 Input Data: Novels from Project Gutenberg

-The RAG experiment developed here will use 20 novels that are downloaded from the Project Gutenberg website and stored in the Object Store bucket of Figure 1; see Figure 2 for a screengrab of that data.
+The RAG experiment developed here will use 20 novels downloaded from the Project Gutenberg website and stored in the Object Store bucket of Figure 1, and see Figure 2 for a screengrab of that data.
 Since this post is about using RAG for business purposes, one might question the use of fictional stories here.
 But this dataset allows one to swiftly test the quality of this RAG solution: since all these stories are known to these blog authors and are likely known to most readers, it will be easy to tell at a glance whether the vector similarity search behaves as expected, and if the LLM’s summary answer is correct.